 June 10: Lord Robert Dudley's payments: to Benedict Spinola (merchant), 'for the charges of the masque made at Richmond of 6 horsemen and 9 footmen', £293.10s9d.
 Hosier 'making of 9 pair of hose...for the 9 footmen', £12.11s8d.
 Tailor 'making of 9 doublets for the same 9 footmen', £7.14s6d.
 Saddler 'making of saddles and caparisons'. £4.5s.
 [Longleat Dudley, V, f.147].
+It is likely that the masquers included Christopher Hatton, of the Inner Temple (Dudley's Inn of Court), and that this was the occasion which first brought Hatton to the Queen's notice, and launched his brilliant career.
+He became a Gentleman Pensioner in this month: see June 30.

-June 10: The French Ambassadors left Richmond for Southwark and Westminster.
+June 10: French Ambassadors left Richmond for Southwark and Westminster.
 Anthony Light made ready 'at St Mary Overy's and at Westminster against the said Ambassadors coming thither'; James Harman 'for fetching rich stuff from the Tower and for making ready the house at Westminster against the Ambassadors coming thither'.
-Four Privy Councillors appointed by the Queen conferred with the French at Whitehall Palace on June 11.
+T Four Privy Councillors appointed by the Queen conferred with the French at Whitehall Palace on June 11.